ylow/turicreate/userguide/sframe/data-manipulation.md

 A few things to note here.
 We first select a subset of columns using a list within square brackets.
 This is useful in general, but it helps us with performance in this case, as fewer values are scanned.
-Also, when apply is called on an SFrame instead of an SArray as shown here, the input of the lambda function is a dictionary where the keys are the column names, and the values correspond to that row's values.
+Also, when apply is called on an XFrame instead of an SArray as shown here, the input of the lambda function is a dictionary where the keys are the column names, and the values correspond to that row's values.